The Curious Case of the Vampire Express

 Don The Undercover Turtle (1990)

 This one came from later in the Ninja Turtles line when they were trying to find new ways to re-release the main characters.
 Having Donatello come with a disguise, including a mask, so he could go undercover and have detective adventures was really intriguing to me.
 At the time I wished he was wearing gloves, pants, and shoes too so when his mask was on you could not tell he was a turtle at all.
+(My son Dominic and I still use this figure when we play action figures to this day.
+Somewhere along the line we added the fact that he is obsessed with tuna sandwiches to his personality.)

 “Jimmy Olsen” (Pee-Wee Herman) (1988)

 Often in our action figure games, my brother and I would adapt random figures into characters that we didn’t have.
 We would pretend this Pee-Wee Herman figure was Superman’s pal Jimmy Olsen in our G.I.S. adventures.
 I guess because they both had bow ties?
-Jimmy tended to get killed off in many of our games and then miraculously be okay again in time for the next “episode,” almost like a precursor to Kenny from “South Park.”
+Jimmy tended to get killed off in many of our games and then miraculously be okay again in time for the next “episode,” almost like a precursor to Kenny from South Park.
 Good times.

 Let’s Get Physical, Media

 For my 18th birthday I got a gift that would change my life: a DVD player.
 That may sound dramatic, but it’s true.
-Prior to that, I didn’t really buy a lot of movies.
+Prior to that, I didn’t buy many movies.
 Our family had a lot of movies on VHS but they were usually things we recorded off of TV.
 We would rent movies more often than we would buy them.
 When DVDs came out though, everything changed.
 The picture quality was better, there were special features like commentary tracks and alternate endings, and even the packaging was cool and exciting.
 Suddenly you weren’t just buying the movie, you were owning a collectible as well.

 The day after my birthday I took a trip to Borders Books & Music and splurged on a stack of DVDs for my new collection.
 Here are some of my favorites from those early days and why they were so cool.

 X-MEN – The X-Men DVD had some “Easter eggs” on it in the form of hidden special features.
 In the Theatrical Trailers section, if you pressed the left arrow on your remote you could highlight a rose that looked like it was just part of the menu background.
 If you clicked on the rose it would play an “outtake” of Spider-Man showing up on the X-Men set.
-Even though it was just a gag, in the days when comic book crossovers were just a fanboy fantasy this seemed cool as hell – and the fact that it was “hidden” on the DVD made it even more fun.
+Even though it was only a gag, in the days when comic book crossovers were just a fanboy fantasy this seemed cool as hell – and the fact that it was “hidden” on the DVD made it even more fun.
 There was also a secret feature in the Art Gallery which revealed unused designs for Blob and Beast, two characters who did not end up in the film.
 Add to this some sleek packaging and innovative menus and this was one of my first examples of how cool DVDs could be.

 FIGHT CLUB – The packaging on Fight Club was some of the best and most unique I’ve seen to this day.
 It looked like something straight out of Project Mayhem, with snippets of airline safety pamphlets in the background behind the discs.
 It was a two disc set, with the movie on one disc and a second disc chock-full of special features.
 It boasted commentary tracks with David Fincher, Brad Pitt, Edward Norton, and Helena Bonham Carter.
 As if that wasn’t enough content, there was a booklet included with tons of info on the making of the film and cast interviews.
 When you first pop the DVD in there’s a warning from Tyler Durden himself in the style of the FBI Warning, and there’s a hidden area in the advertising section of disc two that lets you browse a fake product catalog.
 There was a rumor that there was an alternate ending hidden somewhere on one of the discs were Tyler lives and the narrator dies, but David Fincher denied ever having filmed such a scene.
 Still, this set was so wild that it sure seemed like something that could have been real.